-1. The Organisations acknowledge that:

-- a) each Organisation has a responsibility to report any serious incidents (England) / notifiable events (Scotland) which it experiences, or is impacted by, to one or more regulators. - b) serious incidents or notifiable events may arise as a result of matters covered by other appendices of this MoU or from matters not covered in this MoU. - c) serious incidents or notifiable events occurring within one Organisation may also meet the criteria to be considered a serious incident / notifiable event within another Organisation or other Organisations.
-If they are made aware of a serious incident or notifiable event in another Organisation (the "Reporting Organisation") which has significant implications for their Organisation (the "Receiving Organisation"), trustees should consider whether the incident also requires reporting as a serious incident or notifiable event by the Receiving Organisation. - d) guidance on how trustees of an Organisation should determine whether an incident meets the criteria for reporting should be taken from the relevant regulator's websites as updated from time to time.

-- a) operate as a point of liaison and connection between Organisations, where a serious incident or notifiable event in one Organisation is reported to or by BYM and is reasonably likely to have a significant impact on another Organisation. - b) offer support to trustees of any Organisation with discernment on whether or not an incident should be reported to their regulator.

-3. All Organisations will:

-a) within ten working days of reporting a serious incident / notifiable event to their regulator, inform BYM and any other relevant Organisations of such incident or event and provide such updates as the other Organisations may reasonably request.
+- 1. The Organisations acknowledge that: - a) each Organisation has a responsibility to report any serious incidents (England and Wales) / notifiable events (Scotland) which it experiences, or is impacted by, to one or more regulators. - b) serious incidents or notifiable events may arise as a result of matters covered by other appendices of this MoU or from matters not covered in this MoU. - c) serious incidents or notifiable events occurring within one Organisation may also meet the criteria to be considered a serious incident / notifiable event within another Organisation or other Organisations.
+If they are made aware of a serious incident or notifiable event in another Organisation (the "Reporting Organisation") which has significant implications for their Organisation (the "Receiving Organisation"), trustees should consider whether the incident also requires reporting as a serious incident or notifiable event by the Receiving Organisation. - d) guidance on how trustees of an Organisation should determine whether an incident meets the criteria for reporting should be taken from the relevant regulator's websites as updated from time to time. - 2.
+BYM will: - a) operate as a point of liaison and connection between Organisations, where a serious incident or notifiable event in one Organisation is reported to or by BYM and is reasonably likely to have a significant impact on another Organisation. - b) offer support to trustees of any Organisation with discernment on whether or not an incident should be reported to their regulator. - 3.
+All Organisations will: - a) as soon as possible (and in any event within ten working days) after reporting a serious incident / notifiable event to their regulator, inform BYM and any other relevant Organisations of such incident or event and provide such updates as the other Organisations may reasonably request.